kstenerud/streamux/README.md

 * Large length bit count: Increases the buffer size required to support the maximum message length.
 * Small ID bit count: Limits the maximum number of simultaneous outstanding operations.
 * Large ID bit count: Requires more memory and complexity to keep track of outstanding messages.

-It is recommended for peers that serve primarily "server" functionality to use wildcard values, which allows client peers - who are likely to have more varying network conditions - to control these values.

 ### Initiator Reply